awsdocs/aws-cdk-guide/doc_source/get_cfn_param.md

 See [Parameters](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/parameters-section-structure.html) for information about using the optional *Parameters* section to customize your AWS CloudFormation templates\.

-You can also get a reference to a resource in an existing AWS CloudFormation template, as described in the next section\.
+You can also get a reference to a resource in an existing AWS CloudFormation template, as described in [Use an Existing AWS CloudFormation Template](use_cfn_template.md)\.